urbanvikingr/content/content/reference/api/relay-api/errors.md

 **Internal Server Errors**

 *Internal server errors* indicate that something went wrong with our service - whoops!
-Find us at our [Slack channel](http://slack.graph.cool) so we can help you out and fix the issue.
+Please contact us from the Console (https://console.graph.cool) or [via email](mailto:support@graph.cool) and include your Request ID so we can help you out and fix the issue.

-You do not have to investigate this issue further in your client application.
+## Function Errors

+Graphcool Functions offer their own [error handling](!alias-quawa7aed0) concept that allows you to return user-friendly error messages from within a function.